zach1020/porfiry/README.md

 # Porfiry
 A script that allows you to ask ChatGPT questions about a given text file and get textually-supported responses.
 Adapted from tutorial on LangChain at (https://python.langchain.com/en/latest/modules/chains/index_examples/chat_vector_db.html)

+A nifty feature: The script actually shows you where in the text it got the answer from.
+How cool!
 ## To Run
 `python3 porfiry.py`